Do I need Planning Permission for a Mezzanine Floor?

 During the design process, access to the mezzanine needs to be considered, particularly in regard to disabled access.
 Since the Equality Act 2010, organisations are required to promote equality for people with protected characteristics and this includes accessibility to new buildings and installations for disabled people as stated in the regulations.

-Advantage are a turnkey service for your mezzanine floor installation.
+Advantage is a turnkey service for your mezzanine floor installation.
 We will take care of your project with our project managers to take you from design through installation to final commissioning, without you needing to handle the paperwork and regulations.
-We ensure that every part of your mezzanine installation is fully compliant with all the building regulations necessary.
+We ensure that every part of your installation is fully compliant with all the building regulations necessary.

 Customers we work with